robotix/2020.robotix.in/FAQ/bricks.markdown

 **Q:  Are there any arrangements for the calibration of the sensors prior to the event?**

 A sample arena with sample blocks will be available to the participants throughout the fest.
+Participants will not be allowed to test their bots on the main arena.

 **Q: What strategy can be used by the user to differentiate blocks of different shapes?**